pa2si/salsa-calendar/README.md

-v 0.1.25
+v 0.1.26

 that's new:

-- when clicking on an empty daycard in calendar you get directed to add-events with date in params. datepicker is using that day automatically.
+- some file cleaning to make it build ready

 to dos: